2016WUJI01/agents/README_augment_automation.md

 # Augment Agent Automation System

 ## Overview
-This system enables Augment to use your 22 specialized research agents from `.augment/agents` for automated research workflows.
+This system enables Augment to use your 22 specialized research agents from the current directory for automated research workflows.
 The agents are designed for comprehensive academic research support from ideation to publication.

 ## Quick Start